 Another suggestion to increase the battery lifetime is to remove, or power down the light source illuminating the sensor.
 Without the light source, the photodetector will continue to draw current proportional to the photodetector’s dark current, but this current will be significantly smaller.
 For example, the DET08CL has a dark current less than 1.5 nA.

-For applications where a DET series photodetector is being continuously illuminated with a relatively high-power light source or if having to change the battery is not acceptable, we offer the DET1B adapter and power supply.
+For applications where a DET series photodetector is being continuously illuminated with a relatively high-power light source or if having to change the battery is not acceptable, we offer the DET2B power adapter bundle, which includes the power adapter and power supply (sold below).
 The drawback to this option is the noise in the line voltage will add to the noise in the output signal and could cause more measurement uncertainty.

 Theory of Operation